Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 20th in MLB.

-- The Diamondbacks rank 15th in baseball in home runs allowed (106 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (109 total, 1.1 per game).

-- Davies makes the start for the Diamondbacks, his 12th of the season.
-He is 1-5 with a 6.37 ERA and 45 strikeouts in 53 2/3 innings pitched.
+- Nelson (5-5) takes the mound for the Diamondbacks in his 20th start of the season.
+He's put together a 4.98 ERA in 99 1/3 innings pitched, with 68 strikeouts.

-- The right-hander last appeared on Sunday, July 9 against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up four hits.
+- In his most recent appearance on Friday, the right-hander tossed 5 2/3 innings against the Toronto Blue Jays, allowing one earned run while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.